kashmir96/primebroth/content/about-the-broth/_index.md

 ---
-title: "About the Broth - Primebroth"
+title: "About the Broth - Primalpantry"
-description: "Learn the details behind the scenes of Primebroth bone broth"
+description: "Learn the details behind the scenes of Primalpantry's bone broth, Primebroth"
 type: custom
 layout: shop
 ---